Momentum Graph

 Toggle between 30d and 90d views in the top-right corner.
 Cluster names appear as badges below the graph.
 Hover to highlight a layer, click to pin it for comparison.

 Price and volume are lagging indicators.
 By the time market metrics move, the narrative has already formed.
-Momentum graphs show that formation process:
+The Momentum Graph shows that formation process: